Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S1 Review/Lesson3.md

 - Statefull Fuzzing.
 - Stateless Fuzzing.
 - Try to get protocols using Fuzzing.
+- Create functions that will enable in Fuzz Testing.

 - Next lesson we're going to talk about common Ethereum Improvement Proposals (EIPs)!